Interrogation: Torture

-The administration of President Barack Obama prohibited so-called enhanced interrogation in 2009, and as of March 2012 there is no longer a nation which openly admits to deliberate abuse of prisoners for purposes of interrogation.

 By country

 United Kingdom

 Statutory law and regulatory law, various legal precedents called 'case law' also impact interrogation techniques and procedures.
-One of the first attempts by British Courts to guide and set standards for police officers interrogating suspects was the declaration of the 'Judges' Rules' in 1912 by the judges of the King's Bench Division in England.
+One of the first attempts by british courts to guide and set standards for police officers interrogating suspects was the declaration of the 'Judges' Rules' in 1912 by the judges of the King's Bench Division in England.
 These rules, although not law, still have weight in the United Kingdom and Canada.

 British military personnel were found to have misused a number of techniques during the detention of suspects in Northern Ireland in the early 1970s.
+Police deception in interrogation was banned in the UK in 1984 with the passage of the Police and Criminal Evidence Act (PACE).
+A shift away from coercive and confession-driven methods has continued with the development of international frameworks such as the Méndez Principles on Effective Interviewing, which promote scientifically grounded, non-coercive interviewing practices growing from the roots of the PACE Act.

 United States

 Police interrogation

 In the United States, police interrogations are conducted under an adversarial system, in which the police seek to obtain material that will aid in convicting a suspect rather than discovering the facts of the case.
 To this end, a variety of tactics are employed.

 The Reid technique is widely used by U. S. law enforcement officers for interrogation purposes.
 It involves steps to obtaining a confession and methods for detecting signs of deception in the suspect's body language.
 The technique has been criticized for being difficult to apply across cultures and as eliciting false confessions from innocent people.
 An example is described in the analysis of the Denver police's January 2000 interrogation of 14-year-old Lorenzo Montoya, which took place during its investigation of the murder of 29-year-old Emily Johnson.